grant_single_labels|summary

 grant_single_labels|preview

-The Green Freight Program—Assess and Retrofit provides grant funding up to a maximum of $250,000 per applicant to support Third-Party Fleet Energy Assessments and Truck/Trailer Equipment Retrofits.
-Its purpose is to enhance energy efficiency in the on-road freight transportation sector by providing financial assistance for adopting energy efficiency measures tailored to operational needs.
+The Green Freight Program — Assess and Retrofit provides grants of up to $250,000 per applicant to enhance energy efficiency in the freight transportation sector through third-party fleet energy assessments and truck/trailer equipment retrofits.
+The program supports the adoption of energy-saving measures specifically tailored to operational needs.

 grant_single_labels|terms_and_conditions

-• Grant funding up to a maximum of $250,000 per applicant per fiscal year.
+• Grant funding up to a maximum of $250,000 per Applicant per fiscal year for eligible activities, including Third-Party Fleet Energy Assessments and/or Truck/Trailer Equipment Retrofits.

 grant_single_labels|projects